lfrodriguezroj/employees-app/README.md

 ## Prerequisites

-Before running the Employee Api, ensure that you have the following installed on your system:
+Before running the Employee App, ensure that you have the following installed on your system:

 - Node.js: You can download it from the official website: https://nodejs.org

 ## Getting Started

-To run the Employee Api on your local machine, follow the steps below:
+To run the Employee App on your local machine, follow the steps below:

 1. Clone the project repository:
 ```